ChamuHimasha/ChamuHimasha/README.md

 <tr border="none">
 <td width="50%" align="left">

-- 👀 I’m interested in AI
+- 👀 I’m interested in Software Testing

-- 🌱 I’m currently learning AI and ML
+- 🧑‍🎓 I’m an undergraduate at SLIIT

 - 📫 How to reach me - chamuhimasha29471@gmail.com